-Options Description Default value Listen to RIS re- quests on port If enabled, Starviewer listens on the indicated port waiting for a RIS request.
+Options Description Default value Listen to RIS requests on port If enabled, Starviewer listens on the indicated port waiting for a RIS request.
 It also affects integration with SAP.
-Enabled, 11110 Automatically view the studies upon re- ception If enabled, studies requested by RIS or SAP are auto- matically retrieved and opened.
+Enabled, 11110 Automatically view the studies upon reception If enabled, studies requested by RIS or SAP are automatically retrieved and opened.
 Otherwise they are just retrieved.
-Enabled
+Enabled nated depending on whether a DICOMDIR is created on an optical medium or on a hard disk or USB drive.
+It may be useful to include a DICOM viewer with the DICOMDIR.

-13.6.
+16.7.
 DICOMDIR